dteviot/dteviot.github.io/Projects/webToEpub_PrivacyPolicy.md

 Obviously, as Personal information is not collected, it's also not used, stored or passed on to anyone.

-Note, while WebToEpub does not obtain this information (or ask your for it), it is theoretically possible you could put this information into an EPUB it creates.
+Note, while WebToEpub does not obtain this information (or ask you for it), it is theoretically possible you could put this information into an EPUB it creates.
 For example, you could tell WebToEpub to use your credit card number as the file name to save the EPUB as.
 If you're doing stupid things like that.
 STOP DOING THEM!

 ### Information Collection and Use
 The whole purpose of WebToEpub is to obtain content from the Internet and write it to a local EPUB file.